You travel over land and sea to win a single convert, and when you have succeeded, you make them twice the sons of hell that you are. -Jesus

 So first, a few apologies are in order.

 If I have ever hurt you, directly or indirectly, from the rooted place of this evangelical worldview, I’m sorry.
 And on behalf of any other evangelical-types or Christians in general, I say sorry.
 It isn’t right, your offense is real, and it was unwarranted.

 I even cringe at the way I have said things to people in my family, blaming the demonic instead of agreeing to disagree.
 I’ve been trained to see division as sourced from the pit of hell.
 I have been blind as to how pre-fabricated my mental stream of conscious has actually been.
 I’m sorry.

 But, as I turn into 2018 I feel pressed by something new.
 I really want to grow into a new awareness of life.
 I want to shift my writing away from criticism.

 If you have seen in my earlier posts, I was uncovering criticism as a love-language of the institutions I care deeply about.
 It was in this place that I was trying to call for reform from the edge of the inside, as some have labeled it.

 But this year, I want to transition away from loving criticism, and instead move into what is.

 For a while now, I have been obsessed with cause and effect.
 Basically, I would feel stirred in my soul deeply about some issue.
 As I moved closer to whatever the problem was, I would begin to see how the problem arose.

 Take the church’s interesting love-affair with money, or war for example.
 I’ve spent countless hours trudging through as much history from as many different sources as possible to understand why we have used God to justify so much evil.
-(I even wrote an ebook about some of those findings, if you’d like a copy leave me your name on the Contact page with a request and I’ll get you one.)

 But lately, I’m coming to outgrow cause-and-effect.